MadeleineWalder/portfolio/README.md

 ## Update Log

+### 10/07/24
+- New and improved font for better readability
+- Better file structure for images
+- Visual improvement: Adjusted each content section to be a size that looks proportional to the amount of content within, rather than all the same size.
+- Added the new SummerHomes project to the projects list

 ### 25/05/24
 - Made navbar transparent and permanently fixed to top of page
 - Fixed bug where site had a horizontal scroll bar